Lindronics/honours_project/timelog.md

 * *2.5 hours* Set up custom Docker image for GPU cluster
 * *3.0 hours* Captured second animals dataset.
 This is to be able to perform a representative train/test split.
+* *2.0 hours* Added and refactored various pre-processing scripts from test notebooks.
+These will make it easier to run various tasks on the cluster.
+* *1.0 hour* Dissertation: dataset

+### 26 Feb 2020

+* *2.0 hours* Dissertation additions
+* *2.0 hours* Performed various tests on combined datasets.
+Models appear to struggle with chicken and alpacas.
+* *1.0 hours* Various improvements to pre-processing scripts

+### 27 Feb 2020

+* *1.0 hours* Experiments with subsets of dataset (e.g. chickena and alpacas only).
+* *1.0 hours* Evaluated different data augmentation techniques